 Ominous Latin Chanting: "Release", the theme that plays during the last mission in Washington D.C., uses both this and Ominous English Chanting.
 The lyrics in the later part are from "Dies Irae".

 It continues to happen irregularly at various points if you fail to press the button to trigger the in-flight cinematic, which it interprets in such ways as failing to notice certain important things like Trinity missiles, thus resulting in mission failure.
-Don't worry though, the reload point is literally right when the button shows up, and while it's loading, it will actually tell you that pressing X will make you not die and not fail the mission there.
+The game will reload if you fail, but not let you fail a second time.
+Most of the time (25 out of 29), nothing significant will happen.

 Private Military Contractors: Averted.
 You're part of both the United States Air Force and a NATO task force.
 This is the first game in the series that doesn't assign point values to targets or requires you to earn money to buy new planes.
 The planes are given to you before each mission.
 Mobius 1, Wardog Squadon, and Garuda Squadron all worked for their governments, and even they still had to buy their own weapons.